BoffinBrain/devianttidy/README.md

 ## FAQ

 **How can I check that DeviantTidy is working?**
-When you first install DeviantTidy (or the script component), a dialog will appear when you visit any DA page to let you know that it was successfully installed.
-You should also see a DeviantTidy link in the page footer.
+When you first install DeviantTidy, a dialog will appear when you visit any DA page to let you know that it was successfully installed.
+You should also see a *DeviantTidy Options* link under the user menu on the header navigation when you are logged in.

 **Can I use DeviantTidy with [insert your favourite skin or script here]?**
 DeviantTidy can be used safely in combination with other custom deviant skins and scripts because it does the very minimum amount of changes required to get the desired effect.
 In the rare event of clashes in styles or broken functionality, tell me about the issue, and include info about the other mods you are using.